kevcisme/mana-league/OPENGRAPH_SETUP.md

 ### Changing the OpenGraph Image

 Edit `src/app/opengraph-image.tsx` to customize:
-- Colors and gradients
-- Text content
-- Layout and styling
+- Background color (currently `#d4c5b0` - beige/tan)
-- Logo size and positioning (currently 280x280px)
+- Logo size (currently 600x600px)
-- Logo effects (drop shadow, etc.)
+- Add text, gradients, or other design elements

 **To change the logo**: Replace `public/logo.png` with your new logo image.